-Carlos Ghosn is Chairman and CEO of the Renault-Nissan-Mitsubishi Alliance, the automotive collaboration of France’s Groupe Renault, Japan’s Nissan Motor Co.
+Carlos Ghosn was Chairman and CEO of the Renault-Nissan-Mitsubishi Alliance, the automotive collaboration of France’s Groupe Renault, Japan’s Nissan Motor Co.
 Ltd. and Mitsubishi Motors Corp.
-He is also Chairman and CEO of Groupe Renault.
+He was also Chairman and CEO of Groupe Renault.

 Ghosn is perhaps best known for orchestrating the remarkable turnaround of Nissan from near bankruptcy in 1999-2000.
 In addition to being the auto industry’s longest-serving current CEO, he is the first executive to run two companies on the Fortune Global 500 simultaneously.